 To all Membership,

-Our Legionnaires, Auxiliary and SAL breakout meetings will be at 5:00pm before we have our August Legion Family meeting at 6:00pm.
+Our Legionnaires, Auxiliary and SAL breakout meetings are at 5:00pm before we have our Legion Family meeting at 6:00pm.
 Please contact your group leader for more information.

 The Post will host a Christmas Bazaar on 06 November 2021, click here for link and additional information.